theonjs/theon/README.md

   .get()
    // important: we have to pass the path param .param('id', 1)
-  // Note the don't have to explicitely pass any authentication credentials .end(function (err, res) {
+  // Note the don't have to explcitly pass any authentication credentials .end(function (err, res) {
     console.log('User:', res.body)
   })